 “What arrogance!
 As though being an oilman and rich automatically qualifies him as a spokesman for the south or for New Orleans or maybe for the nation.
 I let him have it, something I usually don’t do … probably too bluntly,” he writes.
 “But at the end I got a prolonged ovation. … What is it about so many oilmen that irritates me?
 Their presumption, I think.”

-Jim Wright with Jimmy Carter in 1976.
+Jim Wright’s national political career spanned eight presidencies.
 Courtesy of the Mary Couts Burnett Library’s Special Collections

 For several years in the late 1970s, Jim and Betty Wright spent their Christmases with Betty’s cousin Carol and her husband, Plato, a florist in Brooklyn.
 The few days leading up to Christmas were Plato’s busiest of the year, and the House majority leader worked with him in the shop.